epam/EPAM-AI-RUN-Marketplace/guide/datasources/datasource.md

 1. Ensure you have an AWS integration configured in your project
 2. Create AWS Knowledge Bases by [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html)
-3. Install Knowledge Bases in  EPAM AI/Run™ for AWS
+3. Install Knowledge Bases in  EPAM AI/Run™ for AWS Migration and Modernization

 AWS Knowledge Bases allow you to leverage data you've already indexed within AWS Bedrock, providing a seamless way to utilize your existing AWS data infrastructure with EPAM AI/Run™ for AWS assistants.